Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 This video showing the chaos in the aftermath of the first strike.

-Now the IDF claiming it quote does not target journalists as such, and saying the military chief has instructed an inquiry into the attack.
+Now, the IDF claiming it, quote, does not target journalists as such, and saying the military chief has instructed an inquiry into the attack.

-Israel also striking targets in Yemen after Houthi rebels there, fired a new type of missile at Israel.
+Israel also striking targets in Yemen after Houthi rebels there fired a new type of missile at Israel.

-Paula Hancock's following developments for us uh here in Abu Dhabi.
+Paula Hancock's following developments for us here in Abu Dhabi, and she joins me now live.

 Let's start with the hospital strike.

-What more do we know uh about that?
+What more do we know about that?

-This is in Kanunas, it's in the southern part of the Gaza Strip.
+It's in the southern part of the Gaza Strip.

-Uh and then just minutes later, there was a second strike.
+And then, just minutes later, there was a second strike.

-But King Baldwin, I see your super chat, it says here, Lex Freeman did a 10 hour podcast with Scott Horton.
+It says here, Lex Freeman did a 10-hour podcast with Scott Horton.

-Yes, you read that right, ten hours.
+Yes, you read that right 10 hours.

 Yes, I was listening to it earlier today.